guibedan/guibedan/README.md

 hi

-- 🌱 I’m currently learning analysis and systems development.
+- 🌱 I'am currently graduating in analysis and development of systems.

 <div align="center">
   <a href="https://github.com/guibedan">